yuan-fei/Coding/notes/Algorithm_notes_II_Graph.md

 			* DFS implementation
 				* [Good explanation, O(n^4)](http://www.cnblogs.com/wenruo/p/5264235.html)
 				* [Cache slack, O(n^3)](https://www.tianmaying.com/snippet/1325)
+* How to convert problems to flow problems
+	* Capacity on vertices: for each vertex A, add a new vertex A' and an edge between them, specify the max capacity of the edge is the A's vertex capacity.
+	* Order matters: N tasks can be scheduled on M processors, for each processor it costs differently for different task scheduling order.
+The cost of a task differs among processors, but on the same processor, it increases when it  is scheduled later.
+		* Model the flow graph as
+			* 1 source vertex S, 1 target vertex E
+			* N task vertices: T<sub>i</sub> where i in [1 ~ N]
+			* N * M processor vertices: P<sub>j, k</sub> where j in [1 ~ N], k in [1 ~ M] means the order j of processor k.
+			* N edges from source to task vertices: e(S, T<sub>i</sub>, 1, 0) S to   T<sub>i</sub> with unit capacity and cost 0
+			* N\*M Edges from processor vertices to target vertex: e(P<sub>j, k</sub>, E, 1, 0) S to   T<sub>i</sub> with unit capacity and cost 0
+			* N\*N\*M Edges between N task vertices and N*M processor vertices each with capacity 1 and different costs: e(T<sub>i</sub>, P<sub>j, k</sub>, 1, c<sub>j</sub>) represents task i scheduled at order j of processor k with cost c<sub>j</sub>
+		* Solve the min-cost flow problem min-cost(S, E, N)
+		* poj-3686
+	* Min cut problem: vertices must be splitted into 2 disjoint sets, and we only care about the total minimum capacity of edges between 2 sets (poj-3469)

 ## Graph Theory
 * Minimum Vertex Cover (MVC) problem: